lamberpj/job_ad_to_seq/README.md

 # Job Ad to Sub-Sequence Text Processor
-This contains a minimal working example of the code used in "Remote Work across Jobs, Companies and Space" by Hansen, Lambert, Bloom, Davis, Sadun &amp; Taska (2023).
+This contains a minimal working example of the code used in "Remote Work across Jobs, Companies, and Space" by Hansen, Lambert, Bloom, Davis, Sadun &amp; Taska (2023).

 I provide my R script, and 100 example job vacancy postings, which come from Lightcast.
 Each vacancy posting has been web-scraped from the internet.
 The examples are drawn randomly from the US in 2021.